SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Which pays more SSDI or regular Social Security isn’t always the most important question.
 SSDI serves people who cannot work due to disability, while regular Social Security provides retirement income.
 You cannot choose between them based solely on payment amounts.

-If you’re eligible for SSDI, you should apply immediately since there’s a five-month waiting period.
+If you believe you may be eligible for SSDI, you may wish to review the application requirements and timing rules, including the mandatory waiting period, to understand how they apply to your situation.
 When you reach full retirement age, SSDI automatically converts to regular Social Security retirement benefits at the same payment amount.

 Some people may qualify for both programs at different times.
 Understanding your options helps you plan effectively and maximize your lifetime benefits.